 In Houston, the street art scene is flourishing!
 If you have even the slightest appreciation for street artwork, you need to take the time to visit Houston’s lively collection of murals.
-In fact, there are over 100 murals throughout the downtown area.
+There are over 100 murals throughout the downtown area.
 However, here are the top must-see murals the next time you’re in the town.
-All these murals are Instagram Worthy.
+All these murals are on Instagram Worthy.

 Houston’s Street Art & Murals